CHS booters fall 5-1 at home to KC Lutheran

 As the second half opened, Chillicothe's adjustments allowed it to press the action further into the Lutheran half of the field more consistently and the heightened offensive pressure paid off about 10 minutes in.

-Page 2 of 2 - In the 50th minute, freshman forward Miranda Mammen settled a beautiful cross from Lindy Saunders and calmly popped the ball into the back of the net for her first goal of the season, bringing the Lady Hornets to within 2-1.
+In the 50th minute, freshman forward Miranda Mammen settled a beautiful cross from Lindy Saunders and calmly popped the ball into the back of the net for her first goal of the season, bringing the Lady Hornets to within 2-1.
 The assist was sophomore Saunders’ second of the year.

 The CHS momentum did not last long, though, Harvey noted.